 This may have been taken care of by #1, but it’s essential to get off the couch and stand up straight.
 In the dictionary slump and slouch have pretty much the same definition.
 When you change your posture you change your outlook.
 Stand confidently and you will become confident.

-Another way to kick start your way out of a slump is to do something that scares you.
-Bungee jump, hold a snake, ask your boss for a raise, or call that prospect that intimidates you.
+Another way to kick-start your way out of a slump is to do something that scares you.
+Bungee jump, hold a snake, ask your boss for a raise, or call that prospect who intimidates you.

 Is your inbox out of control?
 Do you have a to-do list a mile long?
 To begin to get out of a slump, you need to do just one thing and get it done.
 What's the one thing you can do today?